 Larika Clark

-As my teaching career progressed I wanted to find ways to help all students which led me to move into Administration.
-As the Assistant Principal of Diversity, Equity, and Inclusion, I will strive to build and sustain a diverse and equitable community for all students.
-It is my goal to expose students, faculty, and staff to a wide range of ideas, experiences, and cultures.
-Together, we will examine and challenge preconceptions, and explore different ways of thinking.
-It is important to enhance the learning experience and reflect the school's educational mission of providing students with an individualized education for the 21st-century student.
+Mrs. Clark will continue to strive to build and sustain a diverse and equitable community for all students.
+It is her goal to expose students, faculty, and staff to a wide range of ideas, experiences, and cultures, as well as enhance the learning experience that reflects the school's educational mission of providing students with an individualized education for the 21st-century.

 Comments are closed.